kaband/PSMame-Screensaver/README.md

 # PSMame-Screensaver
 A Windows screensaver using MAME to run arcade games in an attract mode fashion.
 Game is selected at random, mame executes the game and plays it for a set runtime.
 Once the runtime is reached, mame exits and repeat!

+Support for the front end Launchbox was recently added.
+Add the running game to a launchbox list by pressing a key (or button).
+Great for tagging games you see running in the screensaver for play at a later time.

 PSMame-Screensaver is written in Powershell and then compiled to an .exe (.scr) with a powershell wrapper.
 It was written to run on my home MAME cabinet.
 I wrote the first version in 2015 and wanted to share.
 It's been cleaned up, a configuration program added and the entire project posted here on github.